Arrival in Cusco

 Rainbow Mountain, and departure

-You’ll be collected from your posada at around 4am (gulp) and driven to the little mountain village of Japura, around 3.5 hours away.
-You’ll usually be with a small group, and will have a chef with you to prepare a hearty breakfast before you set off.
-Japura is at an altitude of 3,700m, and over the next 4 hours you’ll ascend to around 5,000m through green valleys and red mountains, passing the odd alpaca or vicuña (Andean camel) along the way.
+You’ll be collected from your posada before daybreak (gulp!) and driven to the little mountain village of Cusipata, around 2 hours away.
+You’ll usually be with a small group, and will stop off at local restaurant a hearty breakfast before you start the trek.
+Cusipata is at an altitude of around 4,400m, and over the next 2 hours you’ll ascend to around 5,000m through green valleys and red mountains, passing the odd alpaca or vicuña (Andean camel) along the way.
 It’s a tough walk, but your guide will make sure to stop if anyone needs a little break.

 About this trek